dotnet/dotnet-docker/README.runtime.md

 # Support

-See [Microsoft Support for .NET Core](https://github.com/dotnet/core/blob/master/microsoft-support.md) for the support lifecycle.
+See [Microsoft Support for .NET](https://github.com/dotnet/core/blob/master/microsoft-support.md) for the support lifecycle.

 # Image Update Policy

-* We update the supported .NET Core images within 12 hours of any updates to their base images (e.g. debian:buster-slim, windows/nanoserver:1909, buildpack-deps:bionic-scm, etc.).
+* We update the supported .NET images within 12 hours of any updates to their base images (e.g. debian:buster-slim, windows/nanoserver:1909, buildpack-deps:bionic-scm, etc.).
-* We publish .NET Core images as part of releasing new versions of .NET Core including major/minor and servicing.
+* We publish .NET images as part of releasing new versions of .NET including major/minor and servicing.

 # Feedback